07947613070

 After Your Wedding Ceremony

 After the Wandsworth Town Hall wedding photography ceremony, there is time allowed for group shots on the ornate Marble Hall staircase with a good view from the high balustrade above.
-The time allowed on the stairs inside largely depends on how busy the registry office is at that time and on that day.
-I then like to photograph the couple walking along the long corridor and exiting out into the courtyard.
-Wandsworth allows confetti, so it’s nice to take a sequence of confetti shots outside.
-There’s also scope for posed photos in the magnificent courtyard with fountain.
+The time allowed on the stairs inside largely depends on how busy the registry office is that day.
+I then like to photograph the couple walking along the long corridor and exiting into the courtyard.
+Wandsworth allows confetti, so taking a sequence of confetti shots outside is nice.
+There’s also scope for posed photos in the magnificent courtyard with the fountain.

 A just married couple pose on the marbled staircase of Wandsworth Town Hall

 The couple poses on the grand staircase in the Marble Hall.
-On busy days, time may be limited due to other weddings finishing at a similar time.
+On busy days, time may be limited because other weddings finish at a similar time.

 Bridesmaids and the newly-weds leaving Wandsworth Town Hall after their wedding